Confessionalization/Figure-1/README.md

 When I detected an occurence of "confession" in the broad, metonymical sense that is used in a *different* context from the medieval Middle East, I did not add that occurence to the total count of occurences for a given year, but nevertheless kept a record of it in the table using the following marks:

-🔴 An article citation preceded by a red dot represents an occurence of "confession" in a *modern* Middle Eastern context (e.g., the political-religious divide of the modern nation state of Lebanon).
+🔴 An article citation preceded by a red dot represents an occurence of "confession" in a *modern* Middle Eastern context (e.g., in reference to the political divide of the modern nation state of Lebanon according to religions and denominations).

-🟡 An article citation preceded by a yellow dot represents an occurence of "confession" in a *non-Middle Eastern* context (e.g., the early Modern European divide between Protestants and Catholics).
+🟡 An article citation preceded by a yellow dot represents an occurence of "confession" in a *non-Middle Eastern* context (e.g., in reference to the early Modern European divide between Protestants and Catholics).

 All occurences of "confession" in narrow, literal senses (e.g., as theological formulas functioning as 'confessions of faith') were not counted at all.

 ---